Before You Buy: The 7 Key Characteristics of Choosing Aircraft Aluminum Sheets

 Optimization Techniques including:

-• Grain Refinement: 7050 alloy with multi-stage aging reduces grain size from 100μm to 20μm, improving KIC by 25%.
+• Grain Refinement: Increases KIC by 25% when the 7050 alloy is aged with multi-stage aging due to a reduction in grain size from 100μm to 20μm.

-For example, China’s 7A85 aircraft aluminum sheets achieve >95% dissolution of coarse secondary phases via dual-stage solution treatment.
+As an example, dual-stage solution treatment on China’s 7A85 aircraft aluminum sheets results in over 95% of coarse secondary phases being removed.

 Characteristics 7: Testing and Certification